Updated: Oct 27, 2021

 STEP FIVE: Email the ERA

-Because you're applying for urgency, I would also recommend that you email the Authority, and CC in your employer, to ensure that urgency occurs.
+Because you're applying for urgency, I would also recommend that you email the Authority, and CC in your employer, and specifically state that you are seeking urgency with your application.

 You should attach the same documents you filed online, plus evidence that the fee has been paid (you should receive an invoice by email).